JacobReynolds/the-hallway/beep boop/foundation/gradient-descent/index.md

 # Gradient Descent

-Gradient descent is the process fine tuning the weights and biases of a neural network to minimize our [loss function](../loss/).
+Gradient descent is the process of fine tuning the weights and biases of [neurons](../neuron) in a neural network to minimize our [loss function](../loss/).

 ## Example